humdingers/Depth-image/README.md

 ## License
-I provide this dataset for research purposes and make no ownership claim on any part of it.
-The question of copyright in the case of jokes is unclear and I recommend not using the dataset commercially.
+I provide this dataset for research purposes.

 For removal of copyrighted content, please contact me on GitHub.